shinhugh/base/readme.md

 One such case would be the login flow, where the client makes an unauthenticated request.
-The authentication service needs to fetch the (hashed) credential information from the user account service, an action that the user account service would normally deny due to the lack of authority information.
-Thus, the authentication service proceeds with a system override and sets the `authority-roles` header to `1` in its request to the user account service.
+The authentication service needs to fetch the (hashed) credential information from the account service, an action that the account service would normally deny due to the lack of authority information.
+Thus, the authentication service proceeds with a system override and sets the `authority-roles` header to `1` in its request to the account service.

 It's very important that any confidential data that is fetched in this manner do not get propagated back to the client.
 In the example with the login flow,